 And according to Cesar Millan, both the Cardigan and Pembroke Welsh Corgis are one of the top 10 best herding dogs in the world!
 In fact, they’ve been doing this job for thousands of years, and can be traced back to 1107 A.D.

 Historically, Corgis were used to herd cattle, though they’ve evolved into herding just about any type of livestock.
 It’s impressive considering cows can literally be 70 times bigger than a Corgi.
 And yet, they excel at herding such large animals.

 They have tendencies that help them do their jobs.
 They work in two ways, first by nipping at the cow’s heels, second by barking.
 Corgis bark really loud and will bark at many things.– Romaniwolf (Reddit)

 So, Corgis needed a loud and powerful bark because they had to attract the attention of such big cows that would otherwise not even see these small dogs.
 It’s not easy “pushing” a 2000-pound animal while being a 20-pound Corgi.

-For this reason, they were likely bred to have a loud and deep bark to make up for their small stature.
-So, their tendency to bark may come from past instincts to frequently bark at their farm’s livestock.
+For this reason, they were likely developed to have a loud and deep bark to make up for the small stature.
+With that said, their tendency to bark comes from their past instincts to frequently bark at their farm’s livestock.
+Don’t put too much blame on them!